antoninhrlt/i2clib/README.md

 ```

 ## Good instructions for good usage
-- ### What's my display's i2c address ?
+- ### What's my screen's i2c address ?
-    To find your display's i2c address, simply check on your screen an
+    To find your screen's i2c address, simply check on your screen an
     inscription "0x...".
 Considering being on a 7 bits base, perform this
     calculation: (example with 0x78 found on your screen, but written as 8 bits
     hexadecimal number)